We've received 1349 forms for 2017 (as of November 22nd), with a split 55:40 survey:observation forms (plus 3% seafan forms and 2% crawfish forms).

 visibility on 23rd April.

-want you records of crawfish sightings wherever you see them.
+want your records of crawfish sightings wherever you see them.
 They

 can be included on your Seasearch form of course, but if you aren't

-intending to complete one for the dive you can record just the crawfish
+intending to complete a full observation or survey form for the dive you can record just the crawfish

 Responds to Northern Ireland MCZ Consultation